saeddsoqe/Controlling-a-Machine-using-arduino-/README.md

 # Controlling-a-Machine-using-arduino

-this project was to controll a machine brakes. in this system we have 2 Limit Switches, 2 push buttons, Keypad 4*4
+this project was to controll a machine brakes. in this system we have arduino uno.
+2 Limit Switches, 2 push buttons, Keypad 4*4

 1 – there are tow branches every branch has tow switches (on/off switch, limitswitch)